apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     in parallel for the different addresses, so the timeout you set here is the maximum time will be taken by checking the reachability of all addresses.
     The default value is **1000**.

+    This parameter has no effect, unless you enable the MultiAddress feature by setting *multiAddress.enabled=true*.

 <a name="Experimental+Options%2FFeatures"></a>